yugabyte/yugabyte-db/docs/content/preview/faq/compatibility.md

 YugabyteDB's goal is to remain as compatible with PostgreSQL as much as possible.
 If you see a feature currently missing, please file a [GitHub issue](https://github.com/yugabyte/yugabyte-db/issues) for us.

-## Can I insert data using YCQL, but read using YSQL, or vice versa?
+### Can I insert data using YCQL, but read using YSQL, or vice versa?

 The YugabyteDB APIs are currently isolated and independent from one another.
 Data inserted or managed by one API cannot be queried by the other API.
 Additionally, Yugabyte does not provide a way to access the data across the APIs.
-An external framework, such as Presto, might be useful for basic use cases.
+An external framework, such as Presto, might be helpful for basic use cases.
 For an example that joins YCQL and YSQL data, see the blog post about [Presto on YugabyteDB: Interactive OLAP SQL Queries Made Easy](https://blog.yugabyte.com/presto-on-yugabyte-db-interactive-olap-sql-queries-made-easy-facebook/).

 Allowing YCQL tables to be accessed from the PostgreSQL-compatible YSQL API as foreign tables using foreign data wrappers (FDW) is on the roadmap.
 You can comment or increase the priority of the associated [GitHub](https://github.com/yugabyte/yugabyte-db/issues/830) issue.